Difference Between Accounting vs Financial Management

 |Reports||Summary reports in the form of financial statements||Detailed report on the future course of action.|

 In this Accounting vs Financial Management article, we have seen both Accounting vs Financial management play a crucial role in any organization.
-Accounting is a necessary input for the financial management function of any businesses.
-Good financial management is important for the effective utilization of economic resources of the organization.
-Accounting restricts up to reporting and summarizing of financial transactions for the external and internal users whereas financial management is about planning, directing, monitoring, organizing and controlling of the monetary resources of an organization to achieve the objective.
+Accounting is a necessary input for the financial management function of any business.
+Good financial management is important for the effective utilization of the economic resources of the organization.
+Accounting restricts up to reporting and summarizing of financial transactions for the external and internal users whereas financial management is about planning, directing, monitoring, organizing, and controlling of the monetary resources of an organization to achieve the objective.
 Every person or business gets involved in some kind of economic activity.
-All business carries some kind of economic/financial activities.
-Accounting and Financial management are related to the extent that accounting is an important input in financial decision making.
-Still, they differ in the treatment of funds and with regards to decision making.
+All business carries some kind of economic/financial activity.
+Accounting and Financial management are related to the extent that accounting is an important input in financial decision-making.
+Still, they differ in the treatment of funds and with regards to decision-making.
 Accounting involves preparing and examining past financial records whereas, financial management involves planning to achieve its various financial objectives.

 This has been a guide to the top difference between Accounting vs Financial Management.
 Here we also discuss the Accounting vs Financial Management key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more –